Skip to main content

 Who sets the rules?

 The rules are in the hands of your clients when you work per completed task.
-They provide specific instructions, and you must adjust your work to their business requirements.
+They provide you with specific instructions, and you need to adjust your work to their business requirements.

-You can create projects and showcase your work samples on some freelancing platforms.
-What you transform your experience into is dependent on the customer's needs.
+In some of the freelancing platforms you can create projects and showcase your work samples.
+What you transform them to is dependent on companies' needs.

 In a business environment, the rules are set by the managers and the owners.
-As you possess the business, it's up to you to follow a specific direction.
+As you possess the business, it's up to you to follow a certain direction or not.

-It's a sense of power that comes from controlling the entire organization.
-Of course, you still have to adapt and cooperate with other businesses, but the feeling is different as you have the same structure as the people you work with (a registered company).
+It's a sense of power than comes by controlling the entire organization.
+Of course, you still have to adapt and cooperate with other businesses, but the feeling is different as you both have the same structure (registered company).

 Comparison No. 7